An edible weed is my favorite target for foraging. They are easy to find and are delicious in many different preparations.

 Burdock (Artcium Sp.)

 They’re a pain to get out of the garden because their roots grow so long but it is 100% edible and very popular in Asian cuisine.
-The leaves are a great addition to a curry and many people also use it in a tincture for its anti-inflammatory properties.
+These invasive weeds have a slightly bitter edge when eaten by themselves.
+The leaves are a great addition to curry and many people also use them in a tincture for their anti-inflammatory properties.
 The flower stalks can also be eaten and have a very creamy taste.

 Cleavers (also known as Bedstraw) (Galium Sp.)